 Athol’s Chief Investment Officer is Tom Winnifrith who runs the T1ps Gold Fund.
 His fund did rather well in 2010, up 127% on the year.

-So in the meantime we will be looking in the direction of the Ashanti Gold Belt and closely following the Goldstone Resources story as it unfolds during 2011, with the view that any progress on the ground is unlikely to go unnoticed by some of Goldstone’s more heavyweight and hopefully, nosey neighbours !
+So in the meantime we will be looking in the direction of the Ashanti Gold Belt and wow look it closely following the Goldstone Resources story as it unfolds during 2011, with the view that any progress on the ground is unlikely to go unnoticed by some of Goldstone’s more heavyweight and hopefully, nosey neighbours !

 And in closing, what of that Christmas Monopoly™ game?
 Well the yield from my high end property portfolio, along with an enforced tight monetary policy (i.e. refusing to allow other players to be bailed out by “borrowing” from the bank) was enough to ensure there was one clear winner as the game found a timely and natural conclusion.
 No “kicking the can down the road” at chez MiningMaven!